kamalkishor1988/place-sharing-app/README.md

 ALTER ROLE spp_user WITH CREATEDB Replication;
 ```
-#### OR Add the existing username and password to project database.yml
+#### OR Add the existing postgresql username and password to project database.yml

 #### 2. Database setup